 There are three entry points to the PhD program: for those with a BSN, MSN, and clinical doctorate.
 Learn more about the different requirements by consulting the Graduate Catalog.

 Prospective students can also learn more by consulting the PhD Student Handbook.

-Certification: Beginning with the 2019-2020 academic year, PhD students are eligible to sit for the certification exam offered by the National League for Nursing (NLN) Certification for Nurse Educators (CNE) program.
+Teaching Certification: Beginning with the 2019-2020 academic year, PhD students are eligible to sit for the certification exam offered by the National League for Nursing (NLN) Certification for Nurse Educators (CNE) program.
 Students who have master’s degrees in nursing would be eligible to sit for the certification exam after completing 9 nursing education credit hours.
-Students who hold bachelor’s degrees would sit for the exam after being awarded their PhDs.
+Students who hold bachelor’s degrees would sit for the exam after being awarded their PhD degree.

 Applicants who meet the admission requirements should complete the steps below to successfully apply: